Qihuo: Chenliu branch

 South of the Yellow River at Chenliu Commandery (陳留郡, roughly modern Kaifeng, Henan), Chen Wu acted as a subordinate to Gou Xi's ally, Wang Zan (王讚), but by 311, both Gou Xi and Wang Zan were captured and executed by Shi Le.
 Chen Wu continued to hold out at Pengguan (蓬關; south of present-day Kaifeng, Henan) and Feize (肥澤; in Kaifeng).
 Although he briefly surrendered to Shi Le, he soon rebelled against him at Junyi County (浚儀, in Kaifeng) in 313.
 In 316, Shi Le sent his general, Shi Hu to attack the Qihuo at Liangcheng (梁城; in Kaifeng), but he was defeated by Wang Ping (王平).

 Chen Wu died in 319, and before his death, he warned his people to never serve the "Hu" people.
-His son, Chen Chite (陳赤特), was still young, so his generals, Feng Chong (馮寵) and Li Tou (李頭) elected his cousin, Chen Chuan (陳川) to assist Chite.
+His son, Chen Chite (陳赤特), was still young, so his generals, Feng Chong (馮寵) and Li Tou (李頭) elected his cousin, Chen Chuan (陳川) (Note: In Zizhi Tongjian, Chen Chuan was identified as a wuzhu.) to assist Chite.
 During Zu Ti's northern expedition that same year, Chen Chuan sent Li Tou to assist him against a rival warlord, Fan Ya (樊雅) at Qiao.
 However, he became apprehensive of Li Tou, who he thought spoke too highly of Zu Ti, and had him executed.
 Feng Chong promptly led 400 people to surrender to Zu Ti, angering Chen Chuan even further.
 He plundered the commanderies of Yu province but was defeated in an ambush laid by Zu Ti.
 He then surrendered Junyi to Shi Le, who had recently established the Later Zhao dynasty, and was relocated to Xiangguo with 5,000 households, though another sources states they were relocated to Guangzong.